apollographql/apollo-server/docs/source/features/apq.md

 description: Reduce the size of GraphQL requests over the wire
 ---

 The size of individual GraphQL query strings can be a major pain point.
 Apollo Server allows implements Automatic Persisted Queries (APQ), a technique that greatly improves network performance for GraphQL with zero build-time configuration.
 A persisted query is a ID or hash that can be sent to the server instead of the entire GraphQL query string.
 This smaller signature reduces bandwidth utilization and speeds up client loading times.
+Persisted queries are especially nice paired with GET requests, enabling the browser cache and [integration with a CDN](#get).

-To accommodate this new query representation, Apollo Server contains a cache that stores the mapping between hash and query string, efficiently retrieving the corresponding query.
+To accommodate the new query representation, Apollo Server contains a cache that stores the mapping between hash and query string.
 Previously, the generation of mapping would require a complex build step.
-Paired with Apollo Client, Apollo Server provides the ability to generate this mapping automatically.
+Apollo Server paired with Apollo Client provides the ability to generate the mapping automatically.

 <h2 id="setup">Setup</h2>